WordPress/gutenberg/packages/dataviews/README.md

 -   `filterBy`: configuration for the filters.
     - `operators`: the list of operators supported by the field.
     - `isPrimary`: whether it is a primary filter.
 A primary filter is always visible and is not listed in the "Add filter" component, except for the list layout where it behaves like a secondary filter.
-    - `singleSelection`: whether the filter should only allow single selection. `false` by default.

 ### `view`: `object`